History of BMX, year 2021

 From outside Europe it was Mariana Pajon who did the same, winning a Gold Medal at the 2016 Olympics and the UCI BMX World title in Rio in 2016.

-For the 1st time ever, BMX FREESTYLE is included in the Olympic Games in Tokyo - Japan, 2020-21.
+For the 1st time ever, BMX FREESTYLE PARK is included in the Olympic Games in Tokyo - Japan, 2020-21.

 This BMX Worlds will be the 5th.
 BMX World Championship taken place in Holland since 1982 when the I.BMX.F, as a world wide governing body, started running / organizing World Championships.